Error Bounds for Sequential Monte Carlo Samplers for Multimodal Distributions: Introduction

 \section{Introduction}

 Sequential Monte Carlo sampling \citep{DDJJRRSB,JNE,NAIS} is a method designed to approximate a sequence of probability distributions $\{\mmu_{k}\}_{0\leq k \leq n}$ defined upon a common measurable space $(E,\mathcal{E})$.
 The method uses $N\geq 1$ samples (or particles) that are generated in parallel and propagated via importance sampling and resampling methods.
 In the context of this article, we are concerned with the class of algorithms where $\mmu_0$ is an easy to sample distribution and $\mmu_n$ is a complex distribution and $\mmu_1,\dots,\mmu_{n-1}$ interpolate (in some sense) between $\mmu_0$ and $\mmu_n$.
 In addition, the particles are moved/mutated through Markov kernels of invariant measure $\mmu_k$ at time $k$.
 The SMC methodology has proven itself to be a very efficient tools for inference in a wide variety of statistical models and applications including stochastic volatility \citep{JSDTLD}, regression models \citep{CIBIS} and approximate Bayesian computation \citep{DDJABC}.
 In this article, we develop theoretical tools for analysing SMC samplers \citep{DDJJRRSB}, a particular class of SMC algorithms, and introduce a new type of interpolating sequences of distributions that enjoys, in many situations, better convergence properties than more standard tempering sequences that are usually used in practice.
 The SMC methodology is by now fairly well understood; for example, high-dimensional asymptotic results are obtained in \citep{BCJHD,BCJWHD}, the study of the long-time behaviour is presented in \citep{JDSSMC,WSMCS} and its performances for exploring multimodal distributions are described in \citep{EberleMartinelliPTRF,schweizer2012non}.
-For a book-length treatment of the subject, the reader is referred to \citep{del2013mean}.
+For a book-length treatment of the subject, the reader is referred to \citep{del2013mean}. \cite{nonasymptoticDelMoral} has shown concentration inequalities and moment bounds that take into account global mixing properties of the Markov kernels.
+These results are formulated in terms of the so-called Dobrushin coefficients, i.e. the contraction rate of the Markov kernels in total variational distance.
+The authors also generalise their results to stochastic optimization algorithms.
+The main results in this paper, Theorems \ref{thmuni} and \ref{thmwithmixing1} only bound the asymptotic variance.
+Theorem \ref{thmuni} is using global mixing properties (spectral gap) of the Markov kernels, while Theorem \ref{thmwithmixing1} is using local mixing properties (thus it is more suited to multimodal distributions).
+Proving non-asymptotic bounds under similar conditions is an interesting problem for further research.